 The goal of Level II Fieldwork is to develop competent, entry-level, generalist occupational therapists.
 Level II fieldwork is integral to the program's curriculum design and includes an in-depth experience in delivering occupational therapy services to clients, focusing on the application of purposeful and meaningful occupation and/or research, administration and management of occupational therapy services.
 It is required that the student be exposed to a variety of clients across the life span and to a variety of settings.
 The fieldwork experience is designed to promote clinical reasoning and reflective practice; to transmit the values and beliefs that enable ethical practice; and to develop professionalism and competence as career responsibilities.

-In addition to regularly scheduled lectures and conferences, supervision includes spontaneous discussions, instruction, and guidance.
+In addition to regularly scheduled meeting times, supervision includes spontaneous discussions, instruction, and guidance.
 The student/supervisor relationship should be a shared growth experience built on mutually determined needs and objectives.
 Fieldwork educators give students the feedback essential to their development as therapists and receive students' feedback, which is essential to continuing development as fieldwork educators.
 The need for open, direct, and timely communication cannot be over emphasized.

 Fieldwork educators provide a solid foundation and framework of knowledge and experience from which the student can develop a professional identity and philosophy.
 Independent functioning, thought, and experimentation are encouraged.
-Students may share in planning programs based on their needs as assessed by their fieldwork educators, as well as their own individual interests and concerns for professional growth.
 Different approaches to student supervision may be indicated for different students.
 There is no single "right" way for the student supervisor to approach every problem or situation.
 Student supervision is essentially a relationship, and each student offers a new and different experience to the fieldwork educators.
-Through experience each fieldwork educator will develop personal abilities and philosophy concerning the "techniques" and "approaches" useful for supervising students.
+Through experience, each fieldwork educator will develop personal abilities and philosophy concerning the "techniques" and "approaches" useful for supervising students.

 Fieldwork requirements are guidelines that represent minimal expectations of performance.
 The amount and depth of knowledge and experience the student gains depends on the degree to which the student shares the responsibility for learning.
-The end result of the fieldwork experience is to have the student prepared to take on the responsibilities of a staff therapist (entry-level therapist) in a given area of practice.
+The end result of the fieldwork experience is to have the student prepared to take on the responsibilities of an OT entry-level therapist in a given area of practice.

 It is the students' responsibility to communicate with the academic fieldwork coordinator when there are issues, health concerns, including pregnancy, absenteeism, anxieties, or other matters that may impact their performance and successful completion of these courses.